Lincoln, England: Geography and environment

-The city urban area extends to the town of North Hykeham and the villages of Bracebridge Heath, Branston, Burton, Canwick, Cherry Willingham, Dunholme, Heighington, Nettleham, North Greetwell, Saxilby, Skellingthorpe, South Hykeham, Thorpe on the Hill, Waddington, Welton and Washingborough.
-These villages act as commuter villages to the city and to nearby cities of Doncaster, Hull and Sheffield as well as the towns of Gainsborough, Grantham, Grimsby, Louth, Market Rasen, Newark-on-Trent, Retford, Rotherham, Scunthorpe, Sleaford and Worksop.

-Uphill and downhill
+Uphill and Downhill

 Due to the variation in altitude, which presents something of an obstacle, Lincoln is divided informally into two zones: uphill and downhill.

 The uphill area comprises the northern part of the city, on top of the Lincoln Cliff (to the north of the gap).
 This includes the historical quarter, including Lincoln Cathedral, Lincoln Castle and the Medieval Bishop's Palace, known locally as The Bail (though described in tourist literature as the Cathedral Quarter).
 It also has residential suburbs to the north and north-east.
 The downhill area comprises the city centre and suburbs to the south and south-west.
 Steep Hill is a narrow, pedestrian street directly connecting the two.
 It passes through an archway known as the Stonebow.

 This divide, peculiar to Lincoln, was once an important class distinction, with uphill more affluent and downhill less so.
-The distinction dates from the time of the Norman conquest, when the religious and military elite occupied the hilltop.
+The distinction dates from the time of the Norman Conquest, when the religious and military elite occupied the hilltop.
 The expansion of suburbs in both parts of the city since the mid-19th century has diluted the distinction.